mondeja/project-config/docs/reference/plugins.rst

          {"bar": {"baz": 7}}

-You can also specify your custom :doc:`../in-depth/serialization` to use for opening other files using ``file/path.ext?serializer`` syntax.
+You can also override the :doc:`../in-depth/serialization` to use for opening other files using ``file/path.ext?serializer`` syntax.
 For example, to open a Python file line by line: